Last updated: 19 January 2024

 Dr Jessica Douthwaite is a Postdoctoral Research Fellow at the University of Stirling working on the collaboration with National Museums Scotland, Materialising the Cold War.
 Her Collaborative Doctoral Partnership PhD based at IWM, London and University of Strathclyde was titled Voices of the Cold War in Britain, 1945-1962 and awarded in 2018.
 She is currently writing a monograph which explores how the national and international landscapes of post-war Britain contextualised and influenced civilian experiences of Cold War security.
 She specialises in oral history methodology, gender and cultural studies and international politics.

-Dr Jim Gledhill is Research Fellow at National Museums Scotland and Honorary Research Fellow at the University of Stirling working on the Materialising the Cold War project.
-He was previously curator of social history at the Museum of London and York Castle Museum and most recently curator of the Royal Scots Dragoon Guards Museum at Edinburgh Castle.
+Dr Jim Gledhill was a Research Fellow at National Museums Scotland and Honorary Research Fellow at the University of Stirling working on the Materialising the Cold War project between 2021–2023.
+He was previously curator of social history at the Museum of London and York Castle Museum and more recently curator of the Royal Scots Dragoon Guards Museum at Edinburgh Castle.
 He specialises in contemporary British social and military history, international politics and heritage studies.

 Materialising the Cold War is a collaboration between National Museums Scotland and the University of Stirling.
 The project will explore how the Cold War, its global experience and heritage are described in museums and how museums can adapt to tell this story in future.
 Our research will achieve this in two ways: first, by evaluating existing displays and collections together with key partners in the UK, in Germany and in Norway, and second by creating a new, ground-breaking special exhibition at NMS on the basis of our findings.